daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 ### Lambda function URLs

 A function URL is a dedicated HTTP(S) endpoint for your Lambda function.
-After you configure a function URL for your function, you can invoke your function through its HTTP(S) endpoint via a web browser, curl, Postman, or any HTTP client
+After you configure a function URL for your function, you can invoke your function through its HTTP(S) endpoint via a web browser, curl, Postman, or any HTTP client.

 ```
 https://<url-id>.lambda-url.<region>.on.aws